czeglediptr/100-days-of-code/log.md

 **Today's Progress**: Continued Cs50 Array lecture and finished with the short videos too.
 I started to plan my solution for the first pset in this lecture.

 **Thoughts:** : I was a little bi tired , so today I just watched the left short videos and started to plan how to solve the first pset.
 Tomorrow I'll try to crack it!

 **Link to work:** N/A

+### Day 19: May 03, 2020

+**Today's Progress**: Today I finished and submitted the "readability" problem set for CS50.
+I learned a lot during the creation of the program.
+Last but not least I enjoyed creating this program!

+**Thoughts:** : First in my life I enjoyed creating the solution for this problem set.
+I dont know why but it seems I start to think better of myself!
+I learned to respect myself and to be patient with my progress.
+I imagine that one day I will not be as hard on myself as in the past, since I start to understand that I hurt myself a lot and it was neither good nor wise.

+**Link to work:** N/A